List of News and Information about saab and gm on 4WheelsNews.com

 Saab halted production in May 2011 when it lost ability to pay suppliers and it workforce.
 For several months, Spyker and former Saab CEO Victor Muller had attempted to implement a rescue agreement with different investors from Russia, Middle East and China, which include Youngman and Pang Da Automobile Trade Co Ltd. The rescue agreement with Youngman, however, failed to push through after General Motors, Saab’s former owner, declined to approve the sale.
 This eventually resulted in Saab being declared as bankrupt.
 Saab declared bankruptcy in December 2011, less than two years after GM sold the carmaker to Spyker.Read the entire article Spyker to appeal court dismissal of Saab suit vs GM

-Saab owners in the U.S. and Canada don’t have to worry anymore about the warranty service coverage for their vehicles since an agreement has been entered between General Motors and Saab Automobile Parts North America.
+Saab owners in the United States and Canada don’t have to worry anymore about the warranty service coverage for their vehicles since an agreement has been entered between General Motors and Saab Automobile Parts North America.
 In a joint statement, the companies said that under the agreement, SPNA will offer warranty administration and related services for 2009 vehicles and prior Saab vehicles that continue to be covered under the limited warranty of GM.

 In the statement, Tim Colbeck, CEO of Saab Automobile Parts North America, said that the deal with General Motors is a crucial step in the support for Saab owners located in North America and making sure that they get access to Saab Genuine Parts, service programs and technical support for the future years.